kigster/simple-feed/README.md

 Each feed consists of many user activities, mapped by `user_id`.
-In order to read and write to a feed of a given user, you need to obtain a handle on a `UserActivity` instance for a given feed:
+In order to read and write to a feed of a given user, you need to obtain a handle on a `SimpleFeed::UserActivity` instance for a given feed:

 ```ruby
 @news_feed = SimpleFeed.news_feed